freezy/dmd-extensions/README.md

 frames to bitmap files.
 Many features like this are described in the command line options below, so have a close look at those as well.

-Since v1.7, DMD Extensions also support dynamic DMD coloring previously only available for PIN2DMD displays (both side-channel and VNI).
+Since v1.7, DMD Extensions support dynamic DMD coloring previously only available for PIN2DMD displays (both side-channel and VNI).

-Since v1.8, DMD Exensions supports high-resolution rendering of segmented alpha-numeric displays:
+Since v1.8, DMD Exensions support high-resolution rendering of segmented alpha-numeric displays:

 <image src="https://user-images.githubusercontent.com/70426/50459439-5f81bf00-096b-11e9-9f75-f70387f2c9cc.png" width="350"/>